 The shell is already installed on your computer.
 To access the shell, open the Terminal application by using the Launchpad or by browsing Applications > Utilities in Finder.

-If you are using MacOS 10.15 or later ("Catalina", "Big Sur", or "Monterey"), you will need to give "Full Disk Access" permissions to the Terminal.
+If you are using MacOS 10.15 ("Catalina") or later, you will need to give "Full Disk Access" permissions to the Terminal.
 If you're using an earlier version of MacOS, you can skip this section.

 - Open the System Preferences app